workwithabby/WorkWithAbby/README.md

 # 💫 About Me:
 Hello!
-I’m Abigail Dela Cruz, and I enjoy learning about technology and new innovations.
-I’m currently learning Full Stack Development and using AI tools to work more efficiently while connecting design with software development.
+I'm Abigail Dela Cruz, and I'm passionate in learning about technology and emerging innovations.
+I'm currently studying Full Stack Development and leveraging AI tools to work more efficiently, enhance my productivity, and adapt to the growing role of AI in the tech industry.

 - 🏫 3rd Year BSIT | Technological Institute of the Philippines — Quezon City